openaire/guidelines-data-archives/docs/field_relatedidentifier.rst

 Property relatedIdentifier (MA, 0-n)
 ----------------

-**Allowed values, other constraints**
+*Allowed Values, Other Constraints*

-A related identifier must be globally unique and should be durable.
+* A related identifier must be globally unique and should be durable.
 Preferrably it is registered with an established identification system, or is a permalink or stable URL.

-The format is free text - a unique string that unambiguously identifies a resource within its given context and follows the respective specifications.
+* he format is free text - a unique string that unambiguously identifies a resource within its given context and follows the respective specifications.

 Attribute relatedIdentifierType (M, 1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The type of the related identifier.

-**Allowed values, other constraints**

 *Controlled List Values:*